pentene/parallel-union-find/index.md

 - Investigate dynamic selection of locking vs. lock-free approaches depending on workload size or distribution.

 - Demonstrate parallel Union-Find performance improvements in practical applications such as image segmentation or network analysis.

+- Implement the parallel data structure using MPI.

 Fallback Goals: